Vonvikken/svg-maps/README.md

 Everyone interacting in the SvgMapsItaly project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/vonvikken/svg-maps/blob/master/CODE_OF_CONDUCT.md).

+## License

+This project is distributed under _Apache 2.0_ license.

+All the map data are from OpenStreetMaps ([copyright notice](https://www.openstreetmap.org/copyright)).